prachiFam/amazon_s3_cognito/README.md

 //Use the below code to specify the region and sub region for image upload
 //Also this method allows to upload all file type including images and pdf etc.

-//imageData - this object will contain file details, like file namem file path, folder where to upload file inside bucket etc
+//imageData - this object will contain file details, like file name, file path, folder where to upload file inside bucket etc..
 //construct imagedata object
 ImageData imageData = ImageData("uniqueFileName", filePath,
         uniqueId: "uniqueIdToTrackImage", imageUploadFolder: "folder to upload inside bucket");